 A strong capability in fundamental research (sometimes called discovery, basic or blue sky research) will result in the development of new ideas, the creation of jobs, economic growth and an enhanced quality of life in Australia.

-The objectives of Discovery are to:
+The objectives of the Discovery Program are to:

 - support excellent fundamental research by individuals and teams